-If you are uncertain about whether the commodity code you have found is correct, you may ask Norwegian Customs for a binding tariff information of the item`s classification.
+If you are uncertain about whether the commodity code you have found is correct, you may ask Norwegian Customs for a binding tariff information (BTI).

 You can do this by sending an application to the customs region where your company is registered.

-You must describe the item in detail on the application form.
-If necessary, you should enclose samples of the goods along with formulae, drawings, brochures or other documentation that may help with classification.
+You must describe the item in detail on the application.
+If necessary, you should enclose technical descriptions, drawings, brochures or other documentation that may help with classification.
+A sample of the good is always helpful and sometimes necessary.
 You will receive a response in writing.
 The decision is binding for you and for the Norwegian Customs, generally for six years.
-Be aware that the binding tariff information is not valid for items that were processed by Customs before the decision was made.
+Be aware that the binding tariff information is not valid for items that were processed by Customs before the BTI was issued.

 Database of previous decisions

-When Norwegian Customs makes decisions regarding the classification of goods, these are also made searchable in anonymised form.
-You can search by item type or commodity code, and there is a tool to search for the necessary information to allow you to find the right commodity code for your item.
+When Norwegian Customs issue a BTI, these are also made availible on internet.
+You can search by item type or commodity code, and this can help you to find the right commodity code for your item.